MohsenAlyafei/nArabicWords/README.md

 ## 1. Description

-The function provides a simple and effective method for converting Numbers (Integers) to Arabic Words in accordance with (*and with options for*) Arabic grammar rules/settings.
+The function provides a simple yet accurate method for converting Numbers (Integers) to Arabic Words in accordance with (*and with options for*) Arabic grammar rules/settings.

-The function does not use any external dependencies (libraries) and is short that you can (if needed) just copy and paste it into your larger application code for immediate use.
+The function does not use any external dependencies (libraries) and is sufficiently short that you can (if needed) just copy and paste it into your larger application code for immediate use.

 ### Syntax